chriott/DeAMR/README.md

 # Annotation Guidelines

-This version of the DeAMR guidelines provides a few important puzzle pieces to eventually cover the full range of linguistic phenomena of German.
+This version of the DeAMR guidelines provides a few important specifications to eventually cover the full range of linguistic phenomena of German.

 ## Adjectives/Adverbs evoking a verb frame